Getting Started

 L

-Command returns the latest live view image in binary format.
+Command returns the latest live view image in binary format (1-byte per pixel).

 • Intensity imaging

-<frame trigger> is either 0 for no external triggering of new frames or 1 for the external triggering of new frames.
+<frame trigger> is either 0 for no external triggering of new frames, 1 for the external triggering per n-bit frame, or 2 for the external triggering per 1-bit frame.

 <overlap> is either 1 for overlapping exposure and read-out or 0 for non-overlapped measurements.

 <sparse> is either 1 for sparse saving of data or 0 for standard full images.
-This option is only available in 1-bit depth, set to zero for all other bit depths.
+This option is only available in 1-bit depth, set to zero for all other image levels.

 <stream> is either 1 for direct streaming of the images through TCP/IP or 0 for saving of the images to disk.